Idea Exchange is happy to welcome refugees into their new community.

 We are happy to request books in other languages for you from libraries outside of Cambridge through a free program called Interlibrary Loan.
 Please call or email us to find out how borrow books in your language.

 Learn the world's most popular languages with these fun and easy online lessons.
 ESL, French, Spanish, Brazilian Portuguese, Mandarin Chinese, and many more.
-View the tutorial.
 Go mobile with Mango's free apps for Apple (iPhone, iPad, iPod touch) and Android.
-You will need an account with Mango - set it up through this link.

 Government of Canada #WelcomeRefugees

-Information and updates about the Government of Canada's plan to resettle 25,000 Syrian refugees.
+Information and updates about the Government of Canada's resettlement of Syrian refugees.

 Immigration and Citizenship Canada